 Once qualified, you're likely to receive clinical supervision on the job and mentoring support.
 You'll be encouraged to develop your knowledge and skills by attending briefing sessions, short courses and reflective practice programmes.
-This contributes to your continuing professional development (CPD), which is a requirement of continued registration with the Health & Care Professions Council (HCPC).
+This contributes to your continuing professional development (CPD), which is a requirement of continued registration with the HCPC.

 In Scotland, newly qualified physiotherapists can access Flying Start NHS.
 This programme supports your learning during your first year of practice in NHS Scotland.